10 Top Tips & Tricks For The Apple TV’s Siri Remote (2023 Guide)

 The new Apple TV allows you to download apps that appear on the Home screen.
 By default, each new app will appear at the bottom of the grid of other apps.
-But the apps don’t have to stay that way….
-To rearrange apps on the Home screen select the app you want to move then simply press the TRACKPAD button for two seconds.
+But the apps don’t have to stay that way.
+To rearrange apps on the Home screen:

+- On all versions of the Siri Remote: Select the app you want to move then simply press the TRACKPAD for two seconds.
 The app icons will jiggle.
 Swipe the TRACKPAD to move the selected app.

 #6 Delete Apps

-If you decide you want to delete an app (don’t worry, you can always download it again later) you can easily do that from the Home screen.
-On the Home screen select the app you want to delete then simply press the TRACKPAD button for two seconds.
+- On all versions of the Siri Remote: On the Home screen select the app you want to delete then simply press the TRACKPAD button for two seconds.
 The app icon will jiggle.
 Now press the PLAY/PAUSE button and a window will appear asking if you want to delete the selected app.

 #7 Skip Backward Or Forward 10 Seconds At A Time

-With a video playing, tap the left edge of the TRACKPAD to quickly skip backward by 10 seconds.
+- On the 1st generation Siri Remote: With a video playing, tap the left edge of the TRACKPAD to quickly skip backward by 10 seconds.
 Tap the right edge of the TRACKPAD to quickly skip forwards by 10 seconds.

 #8 Rewind And Fast Forward

-You can also rewind or fast forwards at length by pressing and holding the left edge of the TRACKPAD to rewind or pressing and holding the right edge of the TRACKPAD to fast forward.
+- On the 1st generation Siri Remote: With a video playing, press and hold the left edge of the TRACKPAD to rewind.
+Press and hold the right edge of the TRACKPAD to fast forward.

-#11 Quickly Access VoiceOver
+#9 Quickly Access VoiceOver